 Anita’s Reef is located between 2 islands: from the south-eastern tip of island 6 it runs around the east side of island 5.
 A site comprising of granite boulders spread down the east cost of these 2 islands with flat sandy areas inbetween.
 On the southeast tip of island 5 is a rocky outcrop providing the perfect habitat for small critters and beautiful corals.

-Depths reach from as shallow as 5 metres to as deep as 40 metres with visibility between 20 and 40 metres.
+Depths reach from as shallow as 5 meters to as deep as 40 meters with visibility between 20 and 40 meters.
 Currents here are mostly mild so this site is suitable for all divers and especially beginners.